stylelint/create-stylelint/README.md

 Run `npm create stylelint`

-(Also compatible with the Bun, pNPm, and Yarn package managers.)
+(Also compatible with the Bun, pnpm, and Yarn package managers.)

 ## Contributing